• Skip to main content

 Strange as it sounds, we have a habit of setting goals that aren’t all that important to us.
 Kelly McGonigal, a Stanford University psychologist and willpower expert, notes that we often set goals based on perceived expectations rather than personal meaning.
 For example, we may start a new diet or exercise routine because we think we should rather than because we’re passionate about being healthy or love a particular workout.
 Because these goals lack genuine motivation, we are less likely to pursue them long-term.

 The first step in setting goals that motivate you is to be mindful of your routines, both mundane and exceptional.
 Make note of what gives you joy and energy throughout the day.
 Maybe you find purpose and fulfillment when spending quality time with others, experimenting with new recipes, or traveling to experience other cultures.
 Now that you’ve recognized which parts of life bring you fulfillment, try to develop goals that increase your engagement with them.
-For example, you could set aside two evenings a week to spend with loved ones, start a recipe-exchange club, or save money to travel as frequently as possible.
-When you set a goal that aligns with your unique motivations, and you are more likely succeed.
+For example, you could set aside two evenings a week to spend with loved ones, start a recipe exchange club, or save money to travel as frequently as possible.
+When you set a goal that aligns with your unique motivations, you are more likely to succeed.

 Want to discuss your goals with a professional?